Achievable logoAchievable logo

 Knowledge of language

-Knowledge of language questions require you to make decisions about a sentence or phrase’s style and tone.
-These questions make up 13–19% of the ACT English section.
-Therefore, you’ll see these question types far less than the other ACT English question types.
-Everything you know about how to answer the knowledge of language questions is summarized in the following units:
+Knowledge of language questions ask you to make decisions about style and tone.
+These questions make up 13-19% of the ACT English section, so you’ll see them less often than the other question types.
+Everything you need to know about answering knowledge of language questions is summarized in the following units:

 • Concise rule